 If you’re ready to take on the challenge, and the privacy concerns, of paying your premium based directly on how you drive, UBI might be for you.
 If you’re still wary, or self-aware of your poor driving habits, perhaps it’s best to stick with the traditional insurance route.
 At least until self-driving cars are here.

-And if you are curious about your driving skills, but don’t want your insurance company to see them, try out EverDrive today.
+And if you are curious about your driving skills, but don’t want your insurance company to see them, try out the safe-driving app EverDrive.
 The app measures your driving skills (speeding, acceleration, braking, cornering and phone use) for a trip score that you can improve upon.

 What Will the Future Bring for UBI?